 Need tips for planning your 2 week Costa Rica trip?
 We can help!
-We put together this exact 2 week Costa Rica itinerary for my family and friends and they absolutely loved it as it is geared for any visitor who wants adventure, beaches and rain forest.
+We put together this exact 2 week Costa Rica itinerary for my family and friends.
+They absolutely loved it as it had the perfect mix of adventure, beaches, relaxation and rain forest.

 Furthermore, in this sample itinerary, you will find our personal recommendations for hotels, tours, restaurants and travel tips.
 You can also click this link 2 week Costa Rica itinerary to see our interactive map of this itinerary.

-This two weeks in Costa Rica itinerary goes to La Fortuna, Monteverde, Santa Teresa and Playas del Coco and flies in and out of Guanacaste (Liberia) International Airport.
+This two weeks in Costa Rica itinerary goes to La Fortuna, Monteverde, Santa Teresa and Playas del Coco and flies in and out of Guanacaste Airport.
+This post has affiliate links.

 A Few Things to Know About This 2 Week Costa Rica Itinerary First

 - Our group of 6 with carry on only rented a 7 passenger SUV to have the most flexibility, comfort and convenience for our adventurous group.
+(We do not recommend doing this if your group has lots of luggage or are tall/large in size.)
 However, you can do this itinerary via shared shuttles, private shuttles or bus.
 Thinking about renting a car?
 Get our Costa Rica car rental discount and extra freebies.
 Want to book private shuttles?
 Contact us to get a quote!

-- Third, the best time for this itinerary is the summer months such as January through April for the best weather.
+- Third, the best time for this itinerary is dry season which is December, January February, March and April for the best weather.
 However, it is doable any time of the year.
 If you visit during the rainy season, you need to make sure you are staying on the main paved roads and that you rent a 4wd or high clearance car.
-We personally did this itinerary in August and did get quite a bit of rain in La Fortuna and Monteverde, but thankfully we packed properly for rainy season.
+We personally did this itinerary in August and got quite a bit of rain in La Fortuna and Monteverde, but thankfully we packed properly for rainy season.
+As our group are all from Washington state, rain did not bother us at all!

 Day 1: Land in Liberia Airport, Drive to La Fortuna (~3 hours)

-Collect your rental car and head to La Fortuna.
+Collect your rental car and head to La Fortuna right away.
 This is about a 3 hour drive.
 If you’re arriving in the late afternoon or evening, we don’t recommend driving all the way.
 In that case, you can stay a night in Liberia first.
 Here are our suggestions for hotels near Liberia airport.
 You can also stop halfway in Nuevo Arenal by Lake Arenal.

 *It gets dark by 6 PM everyday in Costa Rica and we don’t recommend driving long distances at night.**

-If you’re landing in San Jose, it is also about a 3 hour drive.
+If you’re landing at the Juan Santamaria International Airport (SJO Airport code) for some reason, it is also about a 3 hour drive.
 Same advice as Liberia, we don’t recommend driving if you’re arriving in the late afternoon or evening.
 It’s best to stay by the airport and then leave the next day to drive in the daylight.
 You can check our post for hotels near San Jose Airport for hotel recommendations.

 Travel planning tip: Stop by Llanos de Cortes waterfall on the way from Liberia – La Fortuna to see a beautiful waterfall in the dry tropical forest.
 It’s a 5 minute walk to the waterfall from the parking lot.